danieltjw/aifutures/README.md

 Lack of confidence in having enough of both these resources has led to our previous focus on Survival (Exploitation) over expanding our possibility space (Exploration).

-The growing abundance of both these resources will have a transformative effect on our world.
+The growing abundance of both these resources will have a transformative effect on our world, freeing us from our preoccupation with survival that have constrained us for most of our past.

+Many conventions and beliefs that conferred an advantage during the age of Survival might be counterproductive in the age of Exploration.

+---

+# Trends

+## Long-term abundance

+Unlike the Agricultural and Industrial revolutions in the past, the AI & Energy transformation can be maintained almost indefinitely.

+- Energy: Solar (and renewables) does not run out for another 5+ billion years
+- Space: O'Neill cylinders in outer space for population growth
+    - Solar panels also work in outer space
+- Intellect: AI systems are increasingly able to do more human tasks
+    - With the possibility of human-like AI in the next 10 years

 ---